cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

 # Lab: Deploy and Manage Virtual Machines

-All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session) except for Excercise 2 Task 2 and Exercise 2 Task 3, which include steps performed from a Remote Desktop session to an Azure VM
+All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session) except for Exercise 2 Task 2 and Exercise 2 Task 3, which include steps performed from a Remote Desktop session to an Azure VM

    > **Note**: When not using Cloud Shell, the lab virtual machine must have Azure PowerShell module installed [**https://docs.microsoft.com/en-us/powershell/azure/install-Az-ps**](https://docs.microsoft.com/en-us/powershell/azure/install-Az-ps)